 The hard deadline is due to visa and paperwork processing.

-Scholarship Application Deadlines: Applicants have two weeks after the submission of your application on ApplyYourself to apply for the Hoyas for Science Scholarship, DMV Hoyas Biomedical Academic Scholarship and/or the Ignatian Hoya Biomedical Academic Scholarship.
+Scholarship Application Deadline: Applicants have two weeks after the submission of your application on Admissions Portal to apply for the Hoyas for Science Scholarship, DMV Hoyas Biomedical Academic Scholarship and/or the Ignatian Hoya Biomedical Academic Scholarship.

-Click on the following link to begin your application: Apply Now.
+Click on the following link to begin your application online: Apply Now.